![]() |

 had hold of her hair and was knocking on her head and telling her something

-"Learn to make all the monastic garments," said the
+important."Learn to make all the monastic garments," said the

 translator, "and when I come back I'll teach you how to make the Gampopa hat."